Is Heuristic Sampling Necessary in Training Deep Object Detectors?: Experiments

 \subsection{Implementation Details}

-\textbf{Datasets and Metrics.} We use the well-known COCO~\cite{coco} benchmark to validate our method.
-Following the common practice~\cite{focal_loss,faster_rcnn}, we train models on the \texttt{train2017} split and perform ablation studies on \texttt{minival} split, then submit results to the public server of \texttt{test-dev} split to report performance.
-COCO-style average precision (AP) is used as the evaluation metrics.
+\textit{1) Datasets:} We use the well-known COCO~\cite{coco} and PASCAL VOC~\cite{pascal_voc} datasets to validate our method.
+For COCO dataset, following common practices~\cite{focal_loss,faster_rcnn}, we train models on the \texttt{train2017} split and perform ablation studies on \texttt{minival} split, and report detection accuracy on \texttt{test-dev} split, where COCO-style average precision (AP) is used as the evaluation metrics.
+For PASCAL VOC dataset, we also follow common practices~\cite{faster_rcnn,refinedet} that training models on a union set of PASCAL VOC 2007 and 2012 set (\texttt{07+12} split), and evaluated on PASCAL VOC 2007 test set (\texttt{07test} split), where VOC-style mean average precision (mAP) is used as the evaluation metrics.